-- Dark chocolate is termed as semisweet and bittersweet consisting of some amount of added sugar and traditionally used in the United States.
+- Dark chocolate is termed as semisweet and bittersweet consisting of some amount of added sugar and is traditionally used in the United States.

-- White chocolate is made up of sugar, milk and cocoa butter, without using cocoa solids.
+- White chocolate is made up of sugar, milk, and cocoa butter, without using cocoa solids.

 - Raw chocolate is unprocessed chocolate that is not heated or mixed with other ingredients.

-- Modelling chocolate is a combination of melted chocolate, corn syrup, glucose syrup or golden syrup.
+- Modelling chocolate is a combination of melted chocolate, corn syrup, glucose syrup, or golden syrup.
 It is used by cake bakers to decorate cakes and pastries.